Recruiting Fail Could Easily be Avoided

 Whether or not you’re having trouble attracting talent, here are six basics to add to your recruiting suite that you should consider during and after the recruiting process.

-Try to put yourself in the mind of a candidate who is contacted by a company in a foreign location.
+Try to put yourself in the mind of a candidate contacted by a company in a foreign location.
 What’s the first thing that you would like to know?
 Salary?
 Job title?
 The direction of the company?
 Probably none of these things, but rather: “Why would I want to move there?”
-Moving continents, or even “just” countries, isn’t a decision that can be taken on the potential of a great office view only.
+Moving continents, or even “just” countries, isn’t a decision that can only be taken on the potential of a great office view.
 Instead, candidates need to know what the place looks like, what language is spoken, where they (and maybe their families) would live, and whether they would fit in.

 2 – Help with the Move of Household Goods